moaxcp/johnmercier.com/src/jekyll/_posts/2015-02-01-gentoo-on-the-java-x86-emulator.md

 published: true
 comments: true
 ---
-Java has an <a href="http://jpc.sourceforge.net/download_application.html">x86 emulator</a> that claims to run linux.
+Java has an [x86 emulator](http://jpc.sourceforge.net/download_application.html) that claims to run linux.
 After attempting the demo links for other distributions that do not work I decided to try to install gentoo on it myself.

-1. create a disk from the disks menu.
+# create a disk from the disks menu.

     hda 2gb

-2. start jpc
+# start jpc

     java -jar JPCApplication.jar -boot cdrom -cd
     rom gentoo\install-x86-minimal-20141209.iso -hda gentoo\hda.imgj

 Note: could not use absolute paths (bad programming for c:)

-3. File -> Start
+# File -> Start

-4. Error
+# Error

 ```
 C:\Users\megan\Dropbox\Software\jcp>java -jar JPCApplication.jar -boot cdrom -cd